Antonio-Iijima/alvin/README.md

 ### Command line tools

-- `Python` evaluates the proceeding expression using the Python interpreter and syntax.
+- `python` evaluates the proceeding expression using the Python interpreter and syntax.
 - `help` displays a textbox with some helpful information

 ##